 The Findagrave site notes that Joseph Lord (1798-1852) was the son of Joseph Lord and Elizabeth Kimball.
 His spouse was Caroline Farley Lord (1797 – 1860).
-Thomas Franklin Waters wrote that the ancient Joseph Lord house was no longer standing.
-That is the approximate location of the present Thomas H. Lord house, which Waters wrote was owned at the beginning of the 20th Century by descendants of Joseph Lord.
+Thomas Franklin Waters wrote that the ancient Joseph Lord house was no longer standing, and that it was in the approximate location of the present Thomas H. Lord house, which Waters wrote was owned at the beginning of the 20th Century by descendants of Joseph Lord.
 This house appears to have been built between between publications of the 1832 and 1856 Ipswich maps.

 Additional information is provided by Thomas Franklin Waters, in Vol. 1 of Ipswich in the Massachusetts Bay Colony, and identifies the old Joseph Lord house lot :